Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Experiments

 \textbf{Baseline algorithms:} Four competing methods are included in our experiments.
 Among them, \textbf{ProLis} \cite{wu2017deadline} and \textbf{GRP-HEFT} \cite{faragardi2019grp} are two popular heuristic methods designed manually by domain experts and are frequently studied in existing works \cite{dong2021workflow,xu2023genetic,yang2024dual}. \textbf{DSGP} \cite{escott2020genetic} is a GPHH-based approach that learns a heuristic rule as scheduling policy through evolutionary search in the hyper-heuristic space. \textbf{ES-RL} \cite{huang2022cost} adopts an RL-based algorithm designed by OpenAI\footnote{https://github.com/openai} to train a scheduling policy modeled as a feedforward neural network.

 \textbf{Parameter settings:} The parameter settings of all competing algorithms strictly follow their original papers.
-The $N$, $Gen$, $\alpha$, and $\sigma$ of Algorithm \ref{algorithm:ERL-SPN} are set to 40, 3000, 0.01, and 0.05, respectively, which are identical to \cite{huang2022cost} for a fair comparison.
+For Algorithm \ref{algorithm:ERL-SPN}, $N$, $Gen$, $\alpha$, and $\sigma$ are set to 40, 3000, 0.01, and 0.05, respectively, which are identical to the settings adopted in \cite{huang2022cost} for a fair comparison.
 According to Table \ref{Table:task_vm_info}, $m$ and $q$ of Fig. \ref{policy network} are 4 and 3, respectively, while $M$ and $Q$ are set to 16 in this study.
-In SPN-CWS, the size of feedforward hidden layers in the \emph{Global information learning}, \emph{Task feature enhancement}, and \emph{Priority mapping} units are set to 64, 32, and 32, respectively, with \emph{ReLU} as the activation function.
+In SPN-CWS, the size of feedforward hidden layers in the \emph{Global information learning}, \emph{Task feature enhancement}, and \emph{Priority mapping} components are set to 64, 32, and 32, respectively, with \emph{ReLU} as the activation function.